EsmaelEzz74/Deploying-Various-Support-Vector-Classifiers/README.md

-# Different SVC Kernels Deplyment
+# Different SVM Kernels Deplyment
 Compare between the three different types of SVC kernels on IRIS data set
 - From my inspections, the IRIS dataset contains five columns, four of which are numeric and the fifth is categorical
 - Next I checked for zeros and didn't find any, but for duplicate rows, three rows need to be handled.
 So I deleted them